scality/hdclient/docs/Design.rst

 Data placement
 --------------

-Since the have several hyperdrives to store data on, the question of how to select them on a put.
+Since we have several hyperdrives to store data on, the question of how to select them on a put.
 Ideally the selection algorithm should perform akin to a wear-levelling SSD algorithm, essentially smoothing keys over hyperdrives depending on their current capacity: available space, status, etc.